 Gir National Park is a wildlife sanctuary in Gujarat.
 Set up to protect Asiatic lions, it has been one of the more successful conversation efforts in the country.
 This is the only place in India where you can see lions roaming in the wild.
 Besides the ‘big cat’ population – more than 400 lions and about 300 leopards, Gir also has other wildlife like chital, nilgai, chousingha, chinkara and wild boar.

-With more than 400 lions in this national park, chances of spotting one during your morning or afternoon safari are quite high.
+With more than 400 lions in this national park in India, chances of spotting one during your morning or afternoon safari are quite high.
 In the off-chance that you don’t get to see any, there is a compromise.
 Gir Interpretation Zone or what is commonly known as Devalia Safari Park is an eco-tourism zone.
 This large fenced area – while not an open dense forest as the Gir – does provide an opportunity for viewing lions and other animals in their natural habitat at cheaper rates.
 There is a standard bus tour that takes you around the Devalia Park.

 We had an enjoyable family weekend getaway in January to Gir.
 We had taken a flight to Rajkot, and then a taxi to Gir.
 The Gateway Hotel Gir located at the fringe of the forest had proved to be a comfortable option for our family holiday.
 The culturally-inclined in the family had combined this with a day trip to Somnath Temple, a 1.5 hr drive away from Gir.